rbaldasso/zabbix-routeros-bgp/README.md

  * /usr/share/zabbix/bgp-peer-statuses
  * Make sure that the Zabbix folder is owned by the Zabbix user for the SSH to work properly
  * Install sshpass (apt install sshpass or yum install sshpass)
+ * We recommend creating a new username and password especially for Zabbix on your Mikrotik router

 ### Requirements